Author Archives: Roofing SEO Webmasters

 Are Website Builder Templates Penalized for SEO?

-Google publically states that templates and themes are not subject to penalties like duplicate content.
+Google publicly states that templates and themes are not subject to penalties, such as duplicate content.

 Are Website Builders Cheaper Than Professional Services?